-Year 11 Course Code GEBLY Year 12 Course Code Year 12 Course is not offered in 2024 but may be offered in 2025 Highly Recommended Year 11: C grade in Year 10 Science Cost \$60.00 (cost is approximate - subject to change)
+Year 11 Course Code This course has been replaced by "Science in Practice" by SCSA.
+Please see next page.
+Year 12 Course Code GTBLY Highly Recommended Year 12: C grade or higher in Year 11 Biology Cost \$80.00 (cost is approximate - subject to change)